rust-lang/book/src/ch17-03-more-futures.md

 not fair.
 It always runs the futures passed as arguments in the order they are passed.
 Other implementations *are* fair, and will randomly choose which future to poll first.
-Regardless of whether the implementation of race we are using is fair, though, *one* of the futures will run up to the first `.await` in its body before another task can start.
+Regardless of whether the implementation of race we are using is fair, though, *one* of the futures will run up to the first `await` in its body before another task can start.

 Recall from [Our First Async Program][async-program] that at each await point,